 ActiveHealth Management is our wellness vendor, and they can help you achieve your health goals.

-In December, ActiveHealth Management mails information about the wellness program and resources to enrolled members.
-State and higher education employees enrolled in the health plan receive information about the cash incentives available for completing certain activities.
+In December, ActiveHealth Management mails information about the wellness program and resources to enrolled health plan members.
+State and higher education enrolled health plan members receive information about the cash incentives available for completing certain activities.
 Find details below under Cash Incentives.

 Wellness program -- State and Higher Education

-- First, activate your account – on the web or with the mobile app.
-Log on to www.myactivehealth.com/wellnesstn to get started or download the ActiveHealth app.
+1. Activate your account on the web or with the mobile app.
+To get started, log on to https://www.myactivehealth.com/Portal/PortalLogin.aspx?SupplierURL=16091 or download the ActiveHealth app.
 Search for ActiveHealth in your app store.

 New users: go to the Create An Account link and follow the steps to register.
-You will need to have your eight-digit Edison ID handy.
+You’ll need to have your eight-digit Edison ID handy.
 The ID can be found on your or your spouse’s CVS Caremark card.

-- Second, complete the health assessment.
-You can do it in online or in the app and it only takes about five minutes.
+2. Complete the health assessment.
+You can do this online or in the app.
+It only takes about five minutes.

 IMPORTANT!
-State and higher education members/spouses MUST complete the ActiveHealth online health assessment to be eligible for any cash incentives.
-Once an enrolled state or higher education employee and/or spouse (excludes retirees) completes ActiveHealth's online health assessment, they can each earn up to $250 a year by completing certain wellness activities (if eligible).
+State and higher education members/spouses MUST complete the ActiveHealth online health assessment annually to be eligible for any cash incentives.
+Once enrolled state or higher education employees and/or spouses (excludes retirees) complete ActiveHealth's online health assessment, they can each earn up to $250 a year by completing certain wellness activities, if eligible.
 Each participant will be able to earn the maximum $250 per person ($500 annual maximum).

-Click here for a printable 2022 Incentive Table that shows all of the ways enrolled state and higher education members/spouses can earn cash incentives and how to get started.
-Note: if you complete some activities toward the end of 2022, they may not be paid until 2023.
+Click here for a printable 2023 Incentive Table that shows all the ways enrolled state and higher education members and spouses can earn cash incentives and how to get started.
+Note: if you complete some activities toward the end of 2023, they may not be paid until 2024.

-- Enrolled state employees: You can also choose to put your wellness program cash incentives into your HSA.
+· Enrolled state employees: You can put your wellness program cash incentives into your health savings account.

-- State employees can make this choice during annual enrollment.
-Note: Any wellness incentives deposited into the HSA will count toward the overall HSA IRS annual maximum.
-This means that you need to take the 2022 IRS limit and subtract the $250 or $500 seed funds from the state, plus subtract how much you think you will earn in wellness program incentives in 2022 to determine how much money you want to contribute to your account pretax.
-If you complete activities at the end of 2022, the incentive payment could carry over into your 2023 HSA deposit and impact your annual maximum.
-We will notify you by email if that happens.
+o State employees can make this choice during enrollment.
+Note: Any wellness incentives deposited into the HSA count toward the overall HSA IRS annual maximum.
+This means you would need to take the 2023 IRS limit and subtract the $500 or $1,000 seed funds from the state, plus subtract how much you think you will earn in wellness program incentives in 2023 to determine how much money you want to contribute to your account pretax.
+If you complete activities at the end of 2023, the incentive payment could carry over into your 2024 HSA deposit and impact your annual maximum.
+We’ll notify you by email if that happens.

 Your wellness program includes: